openrewrite/rewrite-docs/running-recipes/popular-recipe-guides/automatically-fix-checkstyle-violations.md

 # Automatically Fix Checkstyle Violations

 Most programmers agree that having consistent formatting across a code base makes it easier to work with.
 Tools like [Checkstyle](https://checkstyle.sourceforge.io/) provide automated enforcement of these policies.
 But it's never fun to have your workflow interrupted by complaints about formatting.
-This guide will show you how to configure rewrite to automate the remediation of Checkstyle policy violations.
+This guide will show you how to configure OpenRewrite to automate the remediation of Checkstyle policy violations.

 ## Example Configuration